Khurshed Alam Khan

 Khurshed Alam Khan (5 February 1919 – 20 July 2013) was an Indian politician and a senior leader of the Indian National Congress political party.

 He was Governor of Karnataka from 1991 to 1999 and governor of Goa from 1989 to 1991.
 Before that, he was Union minister of External affairs in Government of India.
 He was associated with Jamia Millia Islamia.

 Early life

-Khurshed Alam Khan was born on 5 February 1919 in Pitaura Village Farrukhabad District of Uttar Pradesh.
-After his early education, he joined the Agra University as a student of the prestigious St. John's College, where, he obtained a bachelor's degree with distinction and a master's degree in History.
-He was also a student at the University of Pennsylvania, U.S.A., where he successfully completed a course in Management Studies.
+Khurshed Alam Khan was born on 5 February 1919 in Pitaura, Kaimganj, Farrukhabad District of Uttar Pradesh into a Muslim family of Pashtun descent, tracing their lineage to the Afridi and Kheshgi Tribes of Afghanistan.
+After his early education, he joined the Agra University as a student of St. John's College, where, he obtained bachelor's and master's degree in History.
+He was also a student at the University of Pennsylvania, U.S.A., where he completed a course in Management Studies.

-Khan had an abiding interest in education.
+Khan had an interest in education.
 He was a member of the Governing Body of Dr. Zakir Husain Memorial College, New Delhi.
 He served as Chairman of the Board of Governors of the YMCA Institute of Engineering, Faridabad.
 His abiding interest had been in the Jamia Millia Islamia University at Delhi.